 The idea comes along that if you could send some atomic testing equipment aloft, to 100,000 feet or so at that altitude you could determine how often and what strength and when these weapons were tested.

 The Army modified their existing weather balloons to carry the heavy lift of the test instruments.
 In those days, radios and other scientific equipment were large, bulky, and heavy.
-Miniaturization was years off, not until the Apollo moon missions took place.
+Miniaturization was years off, not until the space race missions took place.